 Copy Fail (CVE-2026-31431): Patching kernels without rebooting

 Most kernel CVEs follow a predictable rhythm for hosting providers: read the advisory, schedule a maintenance window, reboot during off-peak.
 Copy Fail (CVE-2026-31431) breaks that rhythm.
-It's deterministic, universal across Linux distributions, and lets a single compromised account on a shared host pivot to root over every other account on the same node.
-CISA added it to the actively-exploited list with a 15-day federal patch deadline.
+It's a deterministic vulnerability, universal across Linux distributions, and lets a single compromised account on a shared host pivot to root over every other account on the same node.
+CISA added it to the actively-exploited list with a May 15 federal patch deadline.
 A severe combination for shared hosting: high impact on multi-tenant servers, and a fix that requires a reboot on every box.

 Copy Fail (CVE-2026-31431): Patching kernels without rebooting

 Most kernel CVEs follow a predictable rhythm for hosting providers: read the advisory, schedule a maintenance window, reboot during off-peak.
 Copy Fail (CVE-2026-31431) breaks that rhythm.
-It's deterministic, universal across Linux distributions, and lets a single compromised account on a shared host pivot to root over every other account on the same node.
-CISA added it to the actively-exploited list with a 15-day federal patch deadline.
+It's a deterministic vulnerability, universal across Linux distributions, and lets a single compromised account on a shared host pivot to root over every other account on the same node.
+CISA added it to the actively-exploited list with a May 15 federal patch deadline.
 A severe combination for shared hosting: high impact on multi-tenant servers, and a fix that requires a reboot on every box.

 An Update on CloudLinux's Partnership with Seahawk